 I do not recommend this as other fats won’t brown like butter does and the flavor won’t be the same.
 Browning happens when the milk proteins in butter begin to cook, so non-dairy substitutions won’t recreate the taste the same way.

 Sure thing!
-You can use electric handheld beaters instead or use a heavy wooden spoon to cream everything together really well.
+You can use electric handheld beaters for cookies or use a heavy wooden spoon to cream everything together really well.

 More Easy Dessert Recipes